 I told him that the best thing to do was to use cool compresses until the inflammation and pain got less intense.
 I also told him to start using magnesium oil for his injury until he recovered, as well as come to see me for a back massage with magnesium oil.

 Causes of lower back pain

-There are 5 main reasons for it:
+There are 5 main reasons for back pain:

 - Weight issues

 - Spending too much time in the same position which leads to back strain